All Episodes

 And there isn't any in Antarctica either.

-And this is all brought to you by the Democrat Party, the party of political science.
+And this is all brought to you by the Democrat Party, the party of political science, trying to now scare people into believing that meat causes cancer and those.

-I think it's actionable what these people are doing that actually damaging legitimate businesses and panicking people over this kind of thing, and there's nothing that can be done to them.
+I think it's actionable what these people are doing that actually damaging legitimate businesses and panicking people over this kind of thing.

-These Scientists are not said to be competitors of anybody in the beef industry.
+These scientists are not said to be competitors if anybody in the beef industry.

 No, they're just trying to save lives and all this papa.